Need to confirm something you read on Facebook or heard about your library?

 Other public libraries that employ social workers include those in San Francisco, Denver, and Washington, DC.
 “Around the nation, public libraries have become de facto community health centers for people who don’t have access to other resources,” said our Social Services and Public Safety Director Robert Simmons.
 Read more on this trend from NPR »

-After Tuesday, April 6’s municipal election, there remained one vacant seat on the Board of Library Trustees.
+After the April 6, 2021, municipal election, there remained one vacant seat on the Board of Library Trustees.

 Among four open seats, voters elected new trustee Madhurima Chakraborty and current trustees Matt Fruth and Sarah Glavin.
 Voters also elected candidate Saria Lofton, who had decided to drop out of the race before Election Day (but too late to have her name removed from the ballot).